Programme Developer, Trainer & Supervisor

 Nicolas Nijhof and his wife Marianne Reimert Nijhof arrived in Pokola in August 2012.
-Nicolas is the project coordinator for the cogeneration project of a logging company operating in Pokola.
-He also locally manages the Fondation Frédérique Assistance aux Bendjélé (FFAB) that provides school education and health care for Mbendjele people in the surroundings of Pokola and Kabo.
+Nicolas was the project coordinator for the cogeneration project of a logging company operating in Pokola.
+He also locally managed the Fondation Frédérique Assistance aux Bendjélé (FFAB) that provided school education and health care for Mbendjele people in the surroundings of Pokola and Kabo.

 Through their activities Nicolas and Marianne learned about the incredible world of the Mbendjele, but also their current difficulties living in modern society.
-They have witnessed the poor health conditions of the populations living in the forest.
-Through the current project they want to capitalize on their position in the Congo, their means and their knowledge to improve health care for forest people.
+They witnessed the poor health conditions of the populations living in the forest firsthand.
+Nicolas helps train new healers and supervises already trained healers through regular field visits.

 Anthropologist, Advisor & Contributor

 Jerome Lewis and his wife Ingrid Lewis lived with Mbendjele hunter-gatherers between 1994 and 1997 and return regularly.
 Jerome is a Reader in Social Anthropology at University College London.
 He has worked with the Mbendjele since 1994 researching child socialisation, play and religion; egalitarian politics and gender relations; and language, music and dance.

 Studying the impact of global forces on many hunter-gatherer groups across the Congo Basin has led to research into discrimination, economic and legal marginalisation, human rights abuses, and to applied research supporting conservation efforts by forest people and supporting them to better represent themselves to outsiders.